 In 2016, the gallery also became part of the collective MAP Metropolitan Art Paris, while Christian Berst curated two museum exhibitions: Art Brut: A Story Of Individual Mythologies, at the Oliva Creative Factory, Sao Joao de Madeira (Portugal) and Brut Now: Art Brut in the Age of New Technologies at the Belfort Museums (catalogue published by the Presses du Réel).

-In October 2020, on the occasion of its 15th anniversary, the gallery opens a second space, The Bridge.
-This bridge between art brut and other categories of art will allow guest curators, 7 times a year, to express their own vision of this fruitful dialogue.
+In October 2020, on the occasion of its 15th anniversary, the gallery opened a second space, The Bridge.
+This bridge between art brut and other categories of art allows guest curators, 7 times a year, to express their own vision of this fruitful dialogue.

 Daniel & Carmen Klein